brianshumate/vaultron/README.md

 Vault data stored in Consul's key/value store are written to the filesystem in the `flavors/consul/consul/consuls{0,1,2}/data` directories for each of the three Consul servers.

-Here is a tree showing the folder structure for a Consul server at `flavors/consul/consul/consuls0`:
+Here is a tree showing the directory structure for a Consul server at `flavors/consul/consul/consuls0`:

 ```
 consul